 Corporate planning is the foundation of many corporate decisions, and yet, little attention has been paid to this important topic in academic research.
 In this paper, we study the role and implications of corporate planning in the context of acquisitions-the largest corporate investments in the lifecycle of firms.
-The acquisition-deal making process typically begins with the development of an acquisition plan where a firm decides to execute its corporate growth strategy through acquisitions.
-Firms develop acquisition plans to screen potential candidate firms and execute acquisition search before they initiate an acquisition process with a specific target firm.
+The acquisition-deal making process typically begins with the development of an acquisition plan where a firm decides to execute its corporate growth strategy through acquisitions before it initiates an acquisition process with a specific target firm.
 Nevertheless, the vast literature on corporate acquisitions generally focuses on the public phase of the acquisition process that starts with the public announcement of an agreement with a specific target firm and has not considered the implications of acquisition planning for the acquisition process.
-In this paper, we examine the information content of acquisition plan announcements for financial market participants, and whether acquisition plans affect acquisition decisions and outcomes.
+In this paper, we examine a unique and large sample of acquisition plans.
+After providing evidence on the extent to which firms announce acquisition plans and the content of these plans, we examine the information content of acquisition plan announcements for financial market participants, and whether acquisition plans affect acquisition decisions and outcomes.